parttimenerd/writing-a-profiler/README.md

 Writing a Profiler from Scratch
 ===============================

-This repository belongs to my article series with the same name.
+This repository belongs to my blog post [AsyncGetCallTrace Reworked: Frame by Frame with an Iterative Touch!](https://mostlynerdless.de/blog/2023/08/05/asyncgetcalltrace-reworked-frame-by-frame-with-an-iterative-touch).
+The profiler requires [a modified OpenJDK](https://github.com/parttimenerd/jdk/tree/asgst_iterator).
-It is a step-by-step guide to writing a profiler from scratch.

-This repository currently looks a bit barren, it contains just the example Java code and the introductory agent code.
-More will come as the article series progresses.

 How to run this all?
 --------------------